CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 The image formats that you are used to, like JPEG, PNG, or GIF, are much more complicated, but this is just because they are designed to save storage space.
 Whenever images are displayed on the screen or opened in an image editor, it is in some bitmap-like format.

+## Comparing images

+Not that we know how to read images into a computer program, we can start thinking about how to adjust our nearest neighbor algorithm to cope with 28x28 pixel images of digits.
+First, let's start by revisiting our spam detection algorithm:

+### Algorithm: Simple spam detector

+Inputs:

+* `Database`: list of labeled emails
+* `Query`: unlabeled email that should be classified

+Output:

+* `Label`: the most fitting label for the query (either "spam" or "ham")

+Steps:

+1. For all labeled emails in the database, calculate the number of matching words between that email and the query.
+2. Find the database entry with the maximum number of matching words.
+3. Output the label attached to this database entry.